TallIceCreamCake/Color-FX-plugin-GM3/readme.md

 ## Bugs
 <em>Fr : </em>

-- Les macros ne sont pas toutes à côté de là où on a entré le premier numéro
 - Le plugin crée étape par étape plutôt que tout à la fin

 <em>En : </em>

-- The macros are not all next to where we entered the first number
 - The plugin creates step by step rather than everything at the end